ValveSoftware/source-sdk-2013/README.md

 Requirements:
  - Source SDK 2013 Multiplayer installed via Steam
  - Visual Studio 2022
+ - The latest version of the Windows 10 or 11 SDK (Can be installed with Visual Studio)
+ - The latest version of Python 3

 Inside the cloned directory, navigate to `src`, run:
 ```bat